Curriculum & Assessments

 INSTRUCTIONAL GOALS AND CURRICULUM

 Our school’s goal is to improve all pre-kindergarten through grade eight student’s academic performance in Language Arts Literacy by providing high quality, effective, and varied research-based instruction.
-Literacy is comprised of Reading and Writing.

 Our school’s goal is to improve all pre-kindergarten through grade eight students’ academic performance in mathematics by providing high quality, effective, and varied research-based instruction in order to provide all students with the skills necessary for success.